gerryw1389/gerryw1389.github.io/_posts/2016-01-01-first-post.md

 ### Description:

 This post will be dated Jan 1, 2016 but in reality, I have been moving sites for a while.
 I started out with a Google website that acted as a knowledge base when I worked tech support, then I moved it to a blogger site, and now I am finally hosting my own WordPress site!
-Long story short, posts from here up to October are really just me migrating old posts and tweaking the categories and tags, anything past that I hope to keep up to date as my career progresses and I [never stop learning](https://www.reddit.com/r/sysadmin/wiki/bootcamp)!
+Long story short, posts from here up to October are really just me migrating old posts and tweaking the tags, anything past that I hope to keep up to date as my career progresses and I [never stop learning](https://www.reddit.com/r/sysadmin/wiki/bootcamp)!

 ### History